turingschool/backend-curriculum-site/module3/lessons/refactoring_api_consumption.md

 We're declaring that we have a `CongressService` object that has a class method we can call that will give us all the data we need to create our `Member` objects.
 (Again, we don't have to "new" up an object of our service).
 That `CongressService` method will handle all the details of how to interact with the Propublica API, abstracting away those details.
 It is convention to call these types of objects "Services".

 **Note: It's also good practice to abstract the NAME of the API from which we're gathering data so anything outside of this class doesn't even get a hint of how/where we're getting this data.
-So, calling this `CongressService` is better that PropublicaService, because maybe Propublica goes offline, or gets bought by a giant company and shut down, and now we have a ton of refactoring to do to change the name of our service class.**
+So, calling this `CongressService` is better than `PropublicaService`, because maybe Propublica goes offline, or gets bought by a giant company and shut down, and now we have a ton of refactoring to do to change the name of our service class.**

 When we run the tests, it doesn't know what `CongressService` is, so let's go make it.
 First, we will make a new folder `app/services`: